lcnr/search_graph/raw.md

 ## impl cont

-Interesting fun fact: we may evaluate nested goals of some goal and then evaluaitng the actual goal is a provisional or global cache hit.
+Interesting fun fact: we may evaluate nested goals of some goal and then evaluating the actual goal is a provisional or global cache hit.
 - this happens in case reevaluating an earlier goal already depends a goal we'd be evaluating later or alternatively, we've dropped a goal from the provisional cache
 - what can we do
   - avoid using the global cache or the provisional cache entry here